VictorLux/ZipherX_Boost/README.md

 When importing a private key, the wallet:

-1. Downloads the unified boost file (~496 MB)
+1. Downloads the unified boost file (~747 MB)
 2. Uses parallel note decryption (Rayon) for fast scanning
 3. Computes nullifiers to detect spent notes
 4. Builds witnesses for spendable notes

 ### For New Wallets

-New wallets only need the serialized tree section (~414 bytes) since there are no historical notes to find.
+New wallets skip historical note scanning since there are no notes to find - only recent blocks are synced.

 ## Technical Details